 Nystagmus is a complex eye condition, characterised by involuntary movements of the eye.
 The eyes appear to wobble or flicker from side to side, up and down or round and round.
-Congenital nystagmus simply means nystagmus which is apparent in the first few weeks or months of life.
-Acquired nystagmus can occur at any time.
+This can impact the ability to focus and perceive the world in three dimensions.

 How common is nystagmus?